 For walking, go to the Explanada de Espaça boulevard made in the form of a mosaic, consisting of 6 million pebbles.
 Not far from the boulevard is the Elch Gate Square which leads directly into the Old Town with narrow streets.

 And when you get hungry, try an undisputed favorite of the local cuisine paella, fideua, and cold thick soup gazpacho made from mashed tomatoes.

 Madrid is perfect for a weekend break in Spain if you love food!

 Madrid has a reputation for its vibrant tapas scene and there’s a huge amount of choice for places to eat and drink in the capital of Spain.
 The old neighbourhood of Barrio de la Latina has good tapas options, as does Barrio de Las Letras and the nearby streets of Calle de Cadiz and Calle Barcelona are thronging with them.

 Choose from tapas at the historical covered market Mercado de San Miguel, many traditional tapas bars like Taverna la descubierta, trendy joints like Revoltosa and full-on whimsical escapism, which you’ll find at Rosi La Loca.

-And other than the great good and drink options, there are lots of things to do in Madrid.
+And other than the great good and drink options, there are lots of .
 At the top of the list is the Royal Palace of Madrid, the grand white fortress and official home of the Spanish royal family.
 You can also admire plenty of other ornate architecture around Madrid, especially on Calle de Gran Via and at Plaza de Cibeles.